 Some of the most important tools you can employ to lower your risk of cancer are a toothbrush and dental floss.
 Use them properly and you may lower your chances of early cancer death by up to 80 percent.

 For years now, the medical community has known about the critical influence that oral health can have on the rest of your body.
 However, many people still do not quite realize how vital healthy teeth and gums really are.
-That’s why one recent observational study published online in the British Medical Journal Open grabbed my attention: Not only does it add substantiation to this important connection between dental and overall health, but it proposes that the consequences of periodontitis (gum disease) could in fact be far more severe than you may ever have imagined.
+That’s why one recent observational study published online in the British Medical Journal Open grabbed my attention: Not only does it add substantiation to this important connection between dental and overall health, but it proposes that the consequences of periodontitis (gum disease) could be far more severe than you may ever have imagined.
 The data suggest that poor oral hygiene can increase the risks of early cancer death by up to 80 percent.

 In this study, Swedish researchers found that there is a significant link between excessive dental plaque bacteria and premature cancer death.
 Higher levels of bacteria correlated with increased risks of dying up to 13 years earlier than normally expected.
 Scientists assert that further studies are required to prove a direct causal relationship between oral health and cancer, but other studies present similar findings and suggest a strong correlation.
 Some experts claim that one in five cancers are caused by chronic inflammation and bacterial infections — which are the primary cause of periodontitis (gum disease) and poor oral health.

 In another study, researchers from the State University of New York examined the gum health of 266 patients who were diagnosed with and treated for head and neck cancer over the past 10 years, along with 207 controls.
 Doctors determined the presence of gum disease by measuring each patient’s amount of alveolar bone loss — the bone that comprises the tooth socket — as visible through X-ray.
-Results showed that for each millimeter of alveolar bone lost, a subject’s risk of head and neck cancer was a shocking four times higher.
+Results showed that for each millimeter of alveolar bone loss, a subject’s risk of head and neck cancer was a shocking four times higher.
 What’s worse, the link was found to be independent of high-risk lifestyle factors, such as tobacco use or alcohol.